Wait, what? But I thought exercise was healthy? The more the better, right?

 So, how do you know if you are exercising for the right reasons?

-Here are 5 signs things might be getting out of control:
+Here are 5 signs your relationship with exercise might be getting out of control:

-1. You can’t leave the gym until you've done X of repetitions or spent X amount of time there
+1. You can’t leave the gym until you've done X of repetitions or moved for X amount of time

 2. You are working out more than once a day